middlebury/senior-celebration/README.md

 ## Deploy

-TODO: Simply push to `master` branch and travisci will build and deploy site to `site` branch.
+Simply push to `master` branch and GitHub Actions will build and deploy to `site` branch.